Alan Turing, a founding father of computer science, revealed as new face of British 50-pound note

 LONDON – Alan Turing, a founding father of computer science and artificial intelligence, was revealed Monday as the face of Britain’s new 50-pound bank note.

 Turning was also famed as a World War II codebreaker whose work was widely credited with hastening the end of the war and saving thousands of lives.
-He committed suicide after he was convicted of engaging in homosexual activity, then a criminal offense in Britain.
+But at the time, his achievements were overshadowed following his conviction of engaging in homosexual activity – then a criminal offense in Britain.

 Mark Carney, governor of the Bank of England, said that “as the father of computer science and artificial intelligence, as well as war hero, Alan Turing’s contributions were far-ranging and pathbreaking.”
 He called Turing “a giant on whose shoulders so many now stand.”